 To start working with a freshly checked out log4cpp repository, run ./autogen.sh

-You'll need at least autoconf 2.50, automake 1.6.0 and libtool 1.4 (GNU Autotools build system).
+You will need at least autoconf 2.50, automake 1.6.0, and libtool 1.4 (the GNU Autotools build system).

-Each release will receive a tag named REL_x_y_z or prefixed with REL_x.y.z
+^Each release will receive a tag named REL_x_y_z or prefixed with REL_x.y.z

-LOG4CPP_BUILD_EXAMPLES option.
+LOG4CPP_BUILD_EXAMPLES

-CMake usage examples are provided for both scenarios: importing a CMake-installed log4cpp library and using
+CMake usage examples are provided for both scenarios: importing a CMake-installed log4cpp

-log4cpp as a CMake subproject.include/log4cpp/config.h from Autotools-style
+log4cpp as a CMake subproject.

-config.h.inThe latest stable release is 1.1.5
+config.h.inThe latest stable release is 1.1.6

 log4cpp is moved to git since version 1.1.1, cvs is stale since then